General Industry Safety Training

 With the numerous OSHA regulations governing organizations in general industry, many companies invest in safety training courses for their staff.
 These courses allow employees to gain specialist certificates in essential safety areas to ensure your company complies with regulations and has a safe workplace.

 Below are some of the primary general industry safety training courses people can take to achieve specialist certificates.

-Bloodborne Pathogens and First-Aid Treatment Specialist: Our BPS certification helps students gain a comprehensive understanding of bloodborne pathogens.
+Bloodborne Pathogens and First-Aid Treatment Specialist: Our BPS course helps students gain a comprehensive understanding of bloodborne pathogens.
 It also informs students about exposure routes and tips for implementing an exposure control plan.
 Students learn how to prevent bloodborne pathogen exposure and OSHA first-aid requirements for responding appropriately.

 Confined Space Entry Specialist: Students take our CSS course to better understand what confined spaces are and what elements may need a permit.
 By the end, they’ll also know more about confined space hazards and how to take appropriate actions to protect themselves and others.

 Electrical Safety Specialist: Our ESS course helps students better understand the principles of electricity and its related dangers.
 The course also covers meeting regulatory compliance, preventing common electrical injuries and controlling electrical hazards.